DTS350Fall2021/borichh/Week5/CaseStudy5/Case-Study-5.md

 ```

 ![](Case-Study-5_files/figure-html/unnamed-chunk-11-1.png)<!-- -->
 In this graph, I plotted the different seasons and the count of deaths per season.
-The reason this graph is important is because it shows that season does not make a difference in Gun Deaths.
+The reason this graph is important is because it shows that season does not make a difference in Gun Deaths.However, it is worth nothing that Summer does have the most gun deaths in its variable.

 Graphic #2